Kev-in123/KahootBot/README.md

 Instructions
 ------------------------------------------
    1. Download [Python](https://www.python.org/downloads/) (you will need to install with pip)
-   2. Open cmd (command prompt) and type `pip install selenium` (Linux/MacOS users open your command line)
+   2. Open cmd (command prompt) and type `pip install selenium` (Linux/MacOS users open your command line and run your version of the command)
    3. Download any code editor/IDE that can run python.
 I use [VS code](https://code.visualstudio.com/) with a [python extension](https://code.visualstudio.com/docs/languages/python)
    4. Download [Geckodriver](https://github.com/mozilla/geckodriver/releases) (if you know how selenium works, you can download a different driver and edit the code correspondingly) and place it directly in the C:\ drive (Windows).
 If you know how paths work, place it wherever you want and change the path.
 If you use Linux/MacOS you should know how to use paths on said OS
    5. After you install a driver, download the files